-We just finished the book of Colossians in our weekly Bible study and we looked at the geography at that time; we talked about the many early Christian churches in Asia Minor which is modern day Turkey.
+We just finished the book of Colossians in our weekly Bible study and looking at the geography at that time, we talked about the many early Christian churches in Asia Minor which is modern day Turkey.

 But that’s what lots of people would say about America, which is why we’re making this comparison today.
 We are prosperous, proud, and self-sufficient.
 Look at our big and many churches!